What is a Fashion Designer?

-- Garment technology skills and knowledge
+- Garment technology knowledge and skills

-- Commercial awareness and business orientation
+- Commercial awareness and a business-oriented mindset

 - Self-promotion and confidence

-- Team working skills
+- Teamwork skills

-- Good organisation and time management.
+- Excellent organisation and time management skills.

 The MBA component of the course takes a broad look at business practice and functions such as accounts, finance, and HR – and how they are all interlinked.
 This allows students to grasp the importance of strategy and communication within a managerial role.